Students enrolled at NDU may take courses at other recognized institutions of higher education.

-Graduate students may request a leave of absence from a program through written appeal to their advisors.
-The advisor will forward the request along with a recommendation to the Dean of the Faculty who will answer on behalf of the University.
-A student who does not register for courses for more than one calendar year must reapply for admission to the University and to the graduate degree program.
+Graduate students may request a leave of absence from a program through a petition submitted to their academic advisors.
+A student who does not register for courses for more than one calendar year must apply for reinstatement to the graduate degree program.

 Withdrawal from Courses

 After the date of dropping and/or adding courses period, students are allowed until the end of the 14th week as of the beginning of a semester to withdraw from courses.
 “W” will be inscribed on their records.
 No withdrawal is allowed beyond this period.